mkalkbrenner/HVClientLibPHP/README.md

     pear channel-discover pear.querypath.org
     pear install biologis/HVClient

-This method will install HVClientLib as a library, but without the available demo application.
+This method will install HVClientLibPHP as a library, but without the available demo application.